What Is Blended Learning? Definition, Models and Benefits

 - Breakout rooms

-Some students in blended models complete most of their coursework online and go to school in-person for just one subject or course.
-For example, some high school students may be able to take all their academic courses online but attend school in-person twice a week to earn their physical education credits.
+In the enriched virtual blended model, students complete most of their coursework online and go to school in person for just one subject or course.
+For example, some high school students may be able to take all their academic courses online but attend school in person twice a week to earn their physical education credits.
 The enriched virtual model may not require daily attendance for online work but does require minimal in-person attendance.

 Practitioners have found benefits in just about every educational model, which explains why these models have persisted over time.
-Although a newer model, blended learning offers learners and providers its own set of benefits.
+Although it’s a fairly recent innovation, blended learning has a lot to offer.

 Benefits for learners include the following: